ytzhiyun/SoraWatermarkCleaner/README.md

 ## 2. Installation
-[FFmpeg](https://ffmpeg.org/) is needed for video processing, please install it first.

 We highly recommend using the `uv` to install the environments:

 1. installation: